 Cranberries, bananas, berries or other fruit can be added to the strawberry compote.

-For the custard, you can add extra flavors such as cinnamon and orange zest.
+To the custard, you can add other flavors such as cinnamon and orange zest.

-To decorate the trifle, you can also add white chocolate or festive sprinkles.
-Or if strawberries aren't in season, you can top the trifle with coconut snowmen!
+You can also decorate the trifle with white chocolate or festive sprinkles.
+If strawberries aren't in season, top the trifle with coconut snowmen or cranberries!

 More vegan Christmas desserts